John Lord (admiral): Naval career

 Lord served as Commanding Officer of the guided missile frigate HMAS Adelaide in April 1987.
 The ship took part in Operation Morris Dance following the military coup in Fiji that year and was standing by to evacuate Australian nationals if required.
 He spent only a year in command of Adelaide and, on promotion to captain in June 1998 returned to Navy Office firstly as the Director Naval Officers Postings and then as Director Combat Force Development.

 Lord served as the Commanding Officer of the guided missile destroyer HMAS Hobart during May 1991 to November 1992, the highlight being the ship's deployment to Exercise RIMPAC 92 including a visit to Naval Base San Diego, San Diego, California.

 In 1993, Lord attended the Royal College of Defence Studies in London.
 He was promoted commodore and on returning to Australia, in early 1994, he was appointed Commodore Flotillas in Maritime Command and then in December of that year became Commander Northern Command, based in Darwin, Northern Territory.
 During 1995 he commanded the Blue force during Exercise Kangaroo 95.

 Lord was promoted rear admiral on 11 February 1997 and appointed Naval Training Commander and then the Head Joint Education and Training for the period 1998–99.
 He was appointed as a Member of the Order of Australia in the Australia Day Honours of 1999 for "exceptional service to the Royal Australian Navy and the Australian Defence Force as the Commodore Flotillas at Maritime Command Headquarters, and as Commander Northern Command".

 Lord's last appointment was as the Maritime Commander Australia during 1999–2000.
 This period had several RAN warships deployed to East Timor in support of Operations Warden, Stabilise and Tanager.
 He retired from the RAN in 2001.

 Recent interests

 In more recent years, Lord has worked as an advisor to senior government agencies and acted as a mentor for business executives.

-Lord has also has held several directorships, including with P&O Maritime Services, Australian Maritime Systems, the Singapore-based Austen Maritime Services and the Marine Board of Victoria.
+Lord has also held several directorships, including with P&O Maritime Services, Australian Maritime Systems, the Singapore-based Austen Maritime Services and the Marine Board of Victoria.

 Lord is currently the Chairman and Independent Director of Huawei Australia (part of the Chinese telecommunications and networking company).